ietf-wg-cellar/matroska-specification/codec/av1.md

 The __[temporal_point_info]__ contained in  `Frame OBUs` or `Frame Header OBUs` SHOULD be discarded.

 The `Block` timestamp is translated from the __[PresentationTime]__ without the __[InitialPresentationDelay]__.

+When reconstructing the AV1 bitstream from a `Block` a `Temporal Delimiter OBU` should be prepended to the `Block` data.

 # Segment Restrictions